c-njoro/c-njoro/README.md

 # 👋 Hi, I'm Charles Njoroge

 Welcome to my GitHub!
-I'm a **full-stack developer** passionate about creating scalable, secure, and feature-rich applications.
+I'm a **full-stack web and mobile  developer** passionate about creating scalable, secure, and feature-rich applications.
 With expertise in modern technologies, I strive to deliver seamless and impactful digital experiences.

 ---